StarHack/go-icedrive/README.md

 - Move File / Folder to trash
 - Empty Trash

+**Encryption**

+- Encrypt and Decrypt Filenames

-**The Encrypted section of Icedrive is not yet supported as I didn't get their Twofish implementation right yet...**
+**The Encrypted section of Icedrive is not yet fully supported as I didn't get their Twofish key derivation right yet...**

 ## Getting Started

 Copy `.env-sample` to `.env` and use your own email + password.
-You may then change `main.go` to use the commented out login block for a username/password login.
+You may then create `main.go` to implement a client as shown below.

 ```go
 package main